Legal

 12. Changes to this policy

 We may update this Privacy Policy from time to time.
-We will notify you of material changes via email or through the Service.
+We will notify you of material changes via email and an in-product banner.
 The "Last updated" date at the top of this page indicates when the policy was last revised.
+A plain-English record of every change we have made is published in our Legal Changelog.

 13. Complaints